-- How does the definition of a performance problem impact the general strategy for solving it?
+- How does the definition of a performance problem affect the general strategy for solving it?
 (Hint — see the four quadrants)

 - Considering the employee performance problems in your company, is there a pattern to the form they take?
-(Hint — most are normally in Quadrant A)
+(Hint — most are normally in Quadrant B)

 - What implications does this model have for the role of a supervisor as a problem-solver?